 This review will share valuable tips and details about our four-night stay at the Artemis seaside resort in Milos and the hotel’s most noteworthy features and facilities.
 I will also recommend fabulous restaurants nearby and suggest things to do in the area.

 Milos is in the southwestern part of the Cyclades.
 It consists of mysterious rock formations, colourful soil and several pristine beaches.

-There are many archaeological sites, such as the early Christian catacomb, the Bronze age settlement of Phylakopi and the interesting mining museum.
+Many archaeological sites exist, such as the early Christian catacomb, the Bronze Age settlement of Phylakopi and the interesting mining museum.